LJ-9801/NaN/README.md

 Once you have these directory changed, run "bash setup.sh" to setup the library.
 If every step is successful, you can now test the library using the test.py file.

+## TODO
+1. autofind blas and lapack kernals
+2. matrix indexing is curretly not avaliable
+3. matrix factorization to be implemented
+4. dynamic typing